dcardosomr-cmd/Fraud-Risk-Analysis/README.md

 **Analysis:**

 Card sharing across multiple user identifiers is a significant fraud enabler.
-Transactions associated with shared cards carry a fraud rate of 33.80% compared to 11.73% for cards used by a single user — nearly three times higher.
+Transactions associated with shared cards carry a fraud rate of 33.80% compared to 11.73% for cards used by a single user, nearly three times higher.
 While shared card transactions represent only 2.22% of total transaction volume, their disproportionate fraud rate justifies treating card sharing as a hard deny condition or a mandatory escalation flag.

 The monetary split between legitimate and fraudulent transacted value reinforces the severity of the problem.
 Fraudulent transactions account for 12.22% of transaction count but 23.14% of total transacted value, confirming that fraudulent actors systematically target higher-value transactions and amplifying financial exposure beyond what the count figures alone suggest.

 Backtesting the three proposed hard deny rules against the full dataset produces highly favourable results.
 Applying the chargeback history, velocity, and shared card rules simultaneously would flag 514 transactions for denial, capturing 100% of all fraudulent transactions with a false positive rate of 4.38%.
-This precision-recall balance is commercially viable — the financial cost of blocking 4.38% of legitimate transactions is far outweighed by the elimination of all fraud-related chargeback liability.
+This precision-recall balance is commercially viable, the financial cost of blocking 4.38% of legitimate transactions is far outweighed by the elimination of all fraud-related chargeback liability.

 **Key metrics:**